-The Hydrangea plant is one of the most popular plants for
+The Hydrangea plant is one of the most popular shrubs for a garden because of the large snowball flowers.

-Hydrangeas are easy to grow and to care for, as they are typically
+Hydrangeas are easy to grow and to care for, because they are typically

 cold hardy and pretty much pest and disease free but they do like some